Will Marquette cover the spread vs. St. Thomas? Betting Trends, Record ATS

 Sportsbook Promo Codes

+- In four games this season, Marquette and its opponents have scored more than 143.5 total points.

+- The average point total in Marquette's outings this year is 145.8, 2.3 more points than this game's over/under.

-- So far this season, the Golden Eagles have put together a 4-4-0 record against the spread.
+- The Golden Eagles have a 4-4-0 record against the spread this season.

-- St. Thomas has a 4-4-0 record against the spread this season.
+- Both Marquette and St. Thomas have covered the spread 50% of the time this year, resulting in a 4-4-0 ATS record for the Golden Eagles and a 4-4-0 record for the Tommies.

 Marquette vs. St. Thomas Over/Under Stats